cdaley/SC21-NERSC-NRE-paper/README.md

 ### BerkeleyGW

 The script `BerkeleyGW_build_script.sh` builds and runs the BerkeleyGW GPP mini application.
-There are 3 OpenMP target offload versions tested: OpenMP-4.5 directives, OpenMP-5.0 "loop" directive, and OpenMP-5.0 "loop" directive with a value specified for the thread_limit clause.
+There are 3 OpenMP target offload versions tested: OpenMP-4.5 compute directives, OpenMP-5.0 "loop" directives, and OpenMP-5.0 "loop" directives with a value specified for the OpenMP thread_limit clause.
+The performance metric of interest is the execution time in seconds.
 The performance of each version is nearly the same when using NVIDIA HPC SDK 21.7.
 This was not the case with earlier compilers.
 Each test is run 10 times.
-The performance metric of interest is the execution time in seconds.
 The output should look like the following
 ```console
  nstart,nend            2            3
  ngpown,ncouls,ntband_dist         1385        11075          800